There are few things that you can’t do as long as you are willing to apply yourself. –Greg LeMond

 If you work outside or in another environment that may be hotter or colder than the ideal temperature for your diabetes supplies, get an insulated bag and use a heating or cooling pack as needed.

 For the protection of all the employees in your workplace, make sure you have a sharps container available to safely dispose of any lancets or needles you use during the workday.
 Some workplaces provide sharps containers, but if yours doesn’t, you will need to bring your own.

 If you are at risk for hypoglycemia (low blood glucose), always keep items available for treatment.
 The best options to carry with you and/or keep at work are those that are portable, nonperishable, and do not need refrigeration, such as glucose tablets.

 Proper nutrition is important for both good health and good performance at the job.
 Making healthy eating a priority can be difficult, especially if your workdays tend to be rushed.

+Healthy snacks.
 Whether or not you make snacks a regular part of your meal plan, it is a good idea to keep some healthy snacks at work to tide you over when the need arises.
-If you have access to a refrigerator, you might choose to bring in items such as fruit, yogurt or carrot sticks.
-Nonperishable items such as granola bars, nuts and rice cakes can be stored in your desk or locker.
+If you have access to a refrigerator, you might choose to bring in items such as fruit, yogurt, or carrot sticks.
+Nonperishable items such as granola bars, nuts, and rice cakes can be stored in your desk or locker.